 a.
-Students must now take loans, for a living allowance is no longer available. (for)
+Students must now take loans, for a living allowance is no longer available.

 b.
-Student need to work part-time (and)
+Student need to work part-time

-C. Students (nor)
+C. Students

 d.
-The Government (but)
+The Government

 e.
-The Government (or)
+The Government

-f. (yet)
+f.

-g. (so)
+a.

 Compound sentences with conjunctive adverbs

 independent clause; + conjunctive adverb, + independent clause.